 We’ve been drinking the purple Kool-aid, people.

 No, we don’t get into teaching for the money.
-We go into it to help people.
-To change the world.
+We go into it to help people – to change the world.
+So many teachers complete their training courses and continue online courses in their own time to make sure children are being educated correctly in fun and memorable ways.
+Thousands of teachers choose to Visit dominican university of california to take part in numerous online courses, to not only make them better teachers but to help students understand more and retain information.
+Teachers like myself are constantly developing their skills to ensure that children of all ages are equipped with the knowledge they need.
 And yet, it’s clear that we are being taken advantage of.
-There are people who bank on the fact that new teachers will eat the poison of low-payment and high-debt because of the philanthropic natures that have led them into the field.
+Some people bank on the fact that new teachers will eat the poison of low-payment and high-debt because of the generous natures that have led them into the field.

 “They’d teach even if we didn’t pay them,” these people must think.
 “So, let’s just not pay them.”

 Maybe this sounds bitter.
 Or maybe you disagree.
 But, here’s what I know from my personal experience:

 - I know that, as a Language Arts teacher, it will take me approximately 19 years to pay off my $30,000 in student loans on my teaching salary alone.

 - I know Superintendents and District Administrators who make almost $200,000 per year.

 - I know technology specialists who are sinking $60,000 – $100,000 into new computer labs, software programs, and student film studios.